Amine-te/OSA_app/docs/source/introduction.rst

    :align: center
    :width: 75%

-*Figure 4: Visual representation of our mission to revolutionize stock detection*

 Our approach leverages cutting-edge **computer vision**, **artificial intelligence**, and **machine learning** technologies to create a comprehensive solution that operates in real-time, providing unprecedented visibility into shelf conditions across retail environments.

 Comprehensive Solution Framework